tranhelen/tranhelen/_posts/2018-01-28-spendingtime.md

 With this clarity I started to apply this thinking to micro-decisions about new project using first-item priorities to dictate how I use my time.
 Since I'm in the early stages of determining product market fit, I'm dropping the 10% in polish in exchange for the 90% I know will get me the results I'm looking for saving the polish for empty moments in between testing.

-This month, I dropped down to 30 hours a week but I'm getting more done with less time.
+This month I dropped down to 30 hours a week but I'm getting more done with less time.
 It likely won't continue like this once my project gains more momentum but for now I'm enjoying that I have enough time to stop and smell the flowers.